matrix-org/matrix-spec-proposals/proposals/4202-user-reporting.md

 }
 ```

-The homeserver SHOULD ensure that the `event_id` being reported corresponds to an `m.room.member`
+The homeserver SHOULD ensure that the `event_id` corresponds to an event in the room and SHOULD
-event and SHOULD verify that the event was issued by the reported user's homeserver.
+verify that the event was issued by the reported user's homeserver.

 ### Federation Considerations